TNO/knowledge-engine/README.md

 In the [`Java API Example` module](./examples/java-api), the Java API is used to share bindings through a POST knowledge interaction as they appear on an MQTT queue.
 Another knowledge base receives those bindings through a REACT knowledge interaction an prints them to the console.

+# Performance benchmark
+A preliminary performence benchmark of the Knowledge Engine is available in [this repository](https://github.com/faclc4/YCSB-KE/tree/master).

 # Developer information